rbaker26/Programming-Merit-Badge/README.md

 ## How to use this material?
-PowerPoints are great communication tools, but can be ineffective for small groups, under 6 Scouts.
+PowerPoints are great communication tools, but can be ineffective for small groups, under 6 scouts.
 If you are dealing with smaller groups, it may be a good idea to develop a more hands-on approach focused on the individual rather than the group.
 Also, be cognizant of the age of your group.
 Programming can be tailored to the age of scouts to better communicate the message.
 The easiest way to do this is by tailoring the languages used.
 I would suggest using the following teaching rubric broken down by age...

 __Ages 10 - 11__